 The BMW Museum is open Tuesday to Sunday from 10 am to 6 pm.
 Admission is a fairly pricey €12 for adults and €6 for children under 18.
 A family ticket is €24 for two adults and up to three children.
 Tickets are valid for five hours – tickets must be shown when moving between the temporary and permanent exhibition spaces.

-Several savings tickets are available and mostly gives a €4 reduction on the adult admission fee, e.g. to holders of the Munich City Tour Card and some combination tickets with the nearby Olympiapark.
+Several savings tickets are available and mostly give a €4 reduction on the adult admission fee, e.g. to holders of the Munich City Tour Card and some combination tickets with the nearby Olympiapark.

 The BMW Welt is open daily from 9 am to 6 pm.
 (BMW clients taking delivery of a new car may usually enter earlier.)
 Admission to the BMW Welt is free.